From Prague to Kutna Hora: The Complete Day Trip Guide

 On This Page:

-How to Get from Prague to Kutna Hora
+1. From Prague to Kutna Hora by Train

-By Train: Express direct trains and connecting trains (with one transfer along the way) both leave from Prague's main train station (Hlavní Nádrazí).
+The best place to catch the České dráhy railway to Kutna Hora is from Prague's main train station (Hlavní Nádrazí).
+All express direct trains and connecting trains (with one transfer along the way) depart from here.
 Express trains take 60 to 70 minutes to reach Kutna Hora, while connecting trains can take up to 90 minutes, depending on which one you take.
 You can check schedules and buy your ticket online, but the trains are rarely full, so you could easily get a ticket once you get to the station.
 There's no need to make a seat reservation on these trains.

 Once you arrive in Kutna Hora, you'll have to find your way into town.
 The train station is about 2.5 kilometers away from the center but only 10 to 15 minutes from the Ossuary.
 In good weather, this can make for a pleasant walk, or you can hop onboard local city bus no. 1, or catch a taxi right at the station.
 There are also eight-passenger minivans that double as taxis and will cost you less since you share the fare with other riders.